 The agent usually has more information than the principal.
-This difference in information is known as asymmetric information.
+This difference in knowledge is known as asymmetric information.
 The consequence is that the principal does not know how the agent will act.
-Also, he principal cannot always ensure that the agent acts in the principal’s best interests.
-This departure from the principal’s interest towards the agent’s interest is called an “agency cost.”
+Also, the principal cannot always ensure that the agent acts in the principal’s best interests.
+This departure from the principal’s interest in the agent’s interest is called an “agency cost.”

 In many real-world examples, the agent will not prioritize the best interest of the principal, but will instead pursue his own goals.
 Politicians (the agents) and voters (the principals) is an example of the Principal Agent Problem.